kghosh-me/GBN_Stakeholders/pages/PBN__StakeholderSubgroup_81.md

 ## NOA

+### Overview

+The behaviors of finance professionals in the context of green cities or green building neighborhoods are driven by their needs, opportunities, and capabilities.
+Their automatic needs for financial stability and professional growth motivate them to work and invest in sustainable projects, ensuring long-term viability and continuously enhancing their skills in green finance.
+Their reflective needs, driven by the desire to contribute to environmental sustainability and fulfill social responsibility, lead finance professionals to support green cities and prioritize projects that mitigate climate change and benefit the well-being of residents.
+Their capabilities, including financial literacy, strategic planning, funding and investment expertise, risk management skills, collaboration and communication abilities, and knowledge of green finance, enable finance professionals to actively contribute to the development and management of sustainable projects.
+They leverage their financial expertise to analyze feasibility, secure funding, manage risks, and communicate effectively with stakeholders, ensuring the financial sustainability of green initiatives and promoting the growth of green cities.

 ### Needs

-nIn the context of green cities or green building neighborhoods, the needs or motivations of finance professionals can be classified into automatic and reflective needs based on the NOA framework.
+In the context of green cities or green building neighborhoods, the needs or motivations of finance professionals can be classified into automatic and reflective needs based on the NOA framework.

 1. Automatic Needs:
 - Financial Stability: Finance professionals may have a need for financial stability and security.
 They may be motivated to work and invest in green cities to ensure the long-term financial viability of projects.